 Universal’s Islands of Adventure has Hogsmeade and Hogwarts as its main feature, while Universal Studios Florida has Diagon Alley and the Gringotts bank.

 Here is a summary of what each park offers:

-- Universal’s Islands of Adventure – For the thrill seekers; from super-speed rollercoasters to dizzying 4D adventures and heart-stopping free falls, this park is not for the faint-hearted.
+- Universal’s Islands of Adventure – For the thrill-seekers; from super-speed rollercoasters to dizzying 4D adventures and heart-stopping free falls, this park is not for the faint-hearted.

-- Universal Studios Florida – From Hollywood to Springfield to Diagon Alley, step into the world of your favourite movies here!
+- Universal Studios Florida – From Hollywood to Springfield to Diagon Alley, step into the world of your favorite movies here!
 Also, this is definitely the better half of the Wizarding World of Harry Potter, with more experiences and shows throughout the day.